 When Lucy and Wendy made the motion to follow them, Carla almost wanted to pull the young girl back and fake an excuse.
 She was hesitant as she gripped onto Wendy's calf to stop her.
 She knew Naruto would read into her strange behaviour, but instead Naruto made the excuse for her.

 "Maybe you guys could wait here for a minute while we go check if the area's safe first.
 I'll call out for you once it's clear, okay?"

-He received less than enthusiastic responses from the trio before he left, and Charle released a breath of relief.
+He received less than enthusiastic responses from the trio before he left, and Carla released a sigh of relief.
 Hopefully, their team leader would mistake her hesitancy as her fearing for Wendy's safety.

 Lucy crinkled her nose, not soon after asking, "Naruto's a pretty protective guy, huh?"